June 9, 2022

-The trade-weighted value of the dollar, which represents the value of the dollar against the currencies of a broad group of U.S. trading partners has risen 4.0% from where it was at this time last year and it is expected to continue to rise in value throughout 2022.
+The trade-weighted value of the dollar, which represents the value of the dollar against the currencies of a broad group of U.S. trading partners has risen 7.7% from where it was at this time last year and it is expected to continue to rise in value throughout 2022.
 Much of that increase has occurred in the past three months once the Fed began to raise short-term interest rates.

 When you try to figure out the impact of currency movements on our trade, you have to weigh the movements depending upon the volume of trade we do with that country.
 For example, our largest trading partners are:

-The dollar has weakened by 3.5% against the yen during the course of the past year.
-A year ago one dollar would buy 112.1 yen.
-Today that same one dollar will buy 108.2 yen.
+The dollar has risen by 18.2% against the yen during the course of the past year.
+A year ago one dollar would buy 109.1 yen.
+Today that same one dollar will buy 128.8 yen.

 Currency changes can affect the economy in several ways.
 First, a rising dollar can reduce GDP growth of U.S. exports because U.S. goods are now more expensive for foreign purchasers to buy.
 Similarly, a rising dollar can increase growth of imports because foreign goods are now cheaper for Americans to buy.
 Fewer exports and more imports will reduce GDP growth that year.
 A rising dollar can also reduce the rate of inflation in the U.S. because the prices of foreign goods are now lower.
 A falling dollar will do the opposite — increased growth in exports, slower growth in imports, and a faster rate of inflation.